socalledsound/nu-scripts/week1/w1-v-03-11-new-stank-heartz/w1-v-04-COREJS-dom-hello-i-love-you.md

 [SC]
 making a new folder
 [VO]
-Then, click 'open' like I am here, but instead of opening a new folder, let's go ahead and make a new one, on the Desktop, like I'm doing here.
+Then, click 'open' like I am doing here, but instead of opening a new folder, let's go ahead and make a new one, on the Desktop, like I'm doing here.

 [SC]
 show the file browser and the folder name